 - Official language: Arabic

-Today Qatar has bilateral relationships with a variety of foreign powers and is member of several organisations including
+The country has forged strategic bilateral relationships with several foreign powers and is also a member of several regional and international organisations including:

-- The United Nations (UN) and its subsidiary global organisations
+- The United Nations (UN) and its six main Committees

-- The Asian Group of the United Nations Human Right Council (UNHRC)
+- The United Nations Human Rights Council (UNHRC)

 - The Organisation of Petroleum Exporting Countries (OPEC)